Short fitted shorts, crop top or t-shirt (do not moisturize before this class)

 Pole dancing has many forms such as exotic, empowering and the element of fitness.
 The instructor at Dance Image specialises in all of the above.
 Classes are taught on rotating pussycat poles, and begin with a warm-up, then some moves will be explained and these will then be incorporated into a routine.
 During the routine section you will learn and develop moves specific to your level and style.
 At the completion of each term, a performance night allows students to perform their new moves in front of family and friends.
-Currently these classes are for Ladies Only but males can register their interest for a Pole Class for Men.
+Currently these classes are for Ladies Only.

 Progression is from Beginner to Advanced as detailed in the Levels below.
-Open classes such as POLE FLEX (to develop strength and flexibility) and POLE MIX (how to string together different moves) are available and are encouraged for ALL LEVELS.
+Open classes such as CONDITIONING AND HANDSTAND (to develop core and arm strength and conditioning as well as flexibility) is available and are encouraged for ALL LEVELS.
 Multi class fees are detailed on the Timetable page.
 Free Practise Sessions are available to anyone who is enrolled for the term but must be booked via our BDI Pole Dance Group Facebook Page.
 Please read the suggested Pre-Requisites and Waiver below.

 Levels & Pre-Requisites

 Int 1 – having completed Beginners, this class builds on the basic skills through more developed moves.
 You need to know the Pole Climb (static), Pole Sit, and Sword Spin.

-Int 2 – having completed Int 1, you should be confident with Invert (from Floor), Spinning Climb, Open Jamilla and seated Swan/Angel on the pole and the Basic Invert, all taught in Int 1.
+Int 2 – having completed Int 1, you should be confident with Invert (from Floor), Spinning Climb, Open Jamilla and seated Swan/Angel on the pole and the all taught in Int 1.
 This class further advances the technique and skills, with more complicated choreography.

 Int 3 – having completed Int 2, you should be able to perform the Ankle Lock, Layback, Superman (from Ankle Lock) and the Outside Leg Hang (from floor) taught in Int 2.
 This class builds and further advances the technique and skills, with more complicated choreography.

 Int 4 – having completed Int 3, you should be confident in doing the Invert Both Sides (from floor).

-Advanced – this is the top level and is recommended for keen Pole Dancers, especially those wanting to get involved in competition!
+Pre-Advanced 3 – This is the top level and is recommended for keen Pole Dancers, especially those wanting to get involved in competition!
 To enrol in this level, you should be able to do the Aerial Invert (both sides), Shoulder Mount, Extended Butterfly, Caterpillar, Hollydrop, Awkward Handstand and Allegra.